3 Bedroom Home in Independence - $515,000

-Fully up graded new construction boasts: Vaulted and trayed ceilings, custom soft close cabinets and drawers, granite or quartz counter throughout, poured RV Pad, finished garages with man door and opener, Gas fire place, LVP flooring in the great room, kitchen and bathrooms.
+Fully upgraded new construction boasts: Vaulted and trayed ceilings, custom soft close cabinets and drawers, granite or quartz counters throughout, poured RV pad, finished garages with man door and opener, gas fire place, LVP flooring in great room, kitchen and bathrooms.
 Covered back porch.
-When possible 1 step into the house.
+Fully landscaped with irrigation and fenced with a gate.

 3 Bedroom Home in Independence - $515,000